Yang Jin Oung: A story of God’s Grace

 A glimpse of EAST Thanksgiving 2025

-On 7 November 2025, EAST Community gathered for a time of Thanksgiving as the students ended their classes.
-This cohort of students comprise of nationalities from 12 countries including Cambodia, Germany, India, Mongolia, Myanmar, Philippines, Singapore, South Korea, Thailand and Vietnam.
+On 7 November 2025, EAST Community gathered for a time of Thanksgiving as the students ended their classes for the semester.
+This event was organised the week just before the exam week as a faith step since some will travel immediately after their exam.
+The current cohort of students comprise of nationalities from 12 countries including Cambodia, Germany, India, Mongolia, Myanmar, Philippines, Singapore, South Korea, Thailand and Vietnam.
 The event kicked off with a warm welcome by emcee Jing Fei (Singapore) wearing a Peranakan themed shirt (ready for the “Ethnic Fashion Show” afterwards).
 Then our youngest student Isaac Do (Vietnam) teamed up with Ruth Hmway (Myanmar) to lead the crowd in an exciting time of games.
 The first question was, “What is the main purpose of Thanksgiving for Christians?”
 Dr Samuel, an EAST faculty, shouted, “To eat turkey!”
-He recanted by stating, “To thank God for His blessings!”
+He recanted by stating, “To thank God for His blessings!” to approving cheers from all present.

 Dr Lewis Winkler: Summative Project Reflection